-- Healthier Living Program (HLP) The HLP is a series of self-management workshops designed to help adult members diagnosed with chronic disease(s) such as cardiovascular disease, asthma, anxiety, depression or any other chronic disease(s).
+- Healthier Living Program (HLP) Workshops The HLP is a series of self-management workshops designed to help adult members diagnosed with chronic disease(s) such as cardiovascular disease, asthma, anxiety, depression or any other chronic disease(s).
 The HLP utilizes an evidence-based self-management program originally developed at Stanford University.
-The program is delivered as a 6-week workshop series.
-Workshops are offered in multiple modalities to encourage access including sessions offered via telephone calls, virtual classes and in-person classes. - Live Better with Diabetes (LBD) Program The LBD is a series of self-management workshops designed to help adult members diagnosed with diabetes.
+The workshops are delivered by Alliance Health Educators.
+The HLP is a 6-week workshop series offered in multiple modalities to encourage access including sessions offered via telephone calls, virtual classes and in-person classes. - Live Better with Diabetes (LBD) Program Workshops The LBD program is a series of selfmanagement workshops designed to help adult members diagnosed with diabetes.
 The LBD utilizes an evidence-based self-management program originally developed at Stanford University.
-The program is delivered as a 6-week workshop series.
-Workshops are offered in multiple modalities to encourage access including sessions offered via telephone calls, virtual classes and in-person classes. - Healthy Breathing for Life Program provides education and support for members diagnosed with asthma.
-The program is available for members ages 5 and older.
-There is no cost for Alliance members to participate.
-Workshops are conducted in English and in Spanish.
-Members can be referred by their PCP or other Alliance case management staff, or members can self-refer.
-For more information on how to refer Alliance members to this program or to receive a copy of a current workshop schedule, please call the Alliance Health Education Line at (800) 700-3874 ext.
-5580.
+The workshops are delivered by Alliance Health Educators.
+The LBD is a 6-week workshop series offered in multiple modalities to encourage access including sessions offered via telephone calls, virtual classes and in-person classes. - Healthy Breathing for Life (HBL) Program The HBL program is available for members ages 5 and older diagnosed with asthma.
+Health Educators conduct telephonic outreach to members to provide asthma management education, resources and information.